jweiland-net/events2/Documentation/AdministratorManual/Update/Index.rst

 the maxRecords attribute.

 The labels of the show action selectbox in Plugin (switchableControllerActions) has changed.
-We have added the new action showByTimestamp for DayController.
+We have added the new action showByDate for DayController.
 So you have to open each plugin and set show action again.